Jaydee8652/EspressoBatch/README.md

 > Sigma values must be input into this .csv manually if using them as features is desired.

  - 0:  "Speed dial" for all processes in sequence

+A list of all extracted features can be found at 'utils/data/feature_names.csv'.
+C5 is defined as the C within